IntelLabs/vdms/docs/commands/AddImage.md

-### AddImage Command
+# AddImage Command

 This call allows the application to add an image in VDMS.
-The bare minimum requirement for this call is the image blob or a path to an image file on disk or a mounted device.
+The bare minimum requirement for this call is the image blob, a path to an image file on disk, or a mounted device.
 The binary image blob should follow the json string.
 While the application can choose to associate no properties or no collections with this image, it will make it